pydata/xarray/doc/plotting.rst

 It's not necessary for the coordinates to be evenly spaced.
-If not, then :py:meth:`xray.DataArray.plot` produces a filled contour plot by calling :py:meth:`xray.DataArray.plot.contourf`.
+If not, then :py:meth:`xray.DataArray.plot` produces a filled contour plot by calling :py:func:`xray.plot.contourf`.
 This example demonstrates that by using one coordinate with logarithmic spacing.

 .. ipython:: python